Gotham City, New YorkBack to Places Main > Gotham City, New York

 Voiced By: Not Applicable

-In 1635, a Norwegian mercenary founded Gotham.
-It was later taken over by the British.
-During the American Revolutionary War, it was the site of many battles.
-During the later Civil War era, it was a sanctuary for runaway slaves.
-Gotham also became infamous for the occult.
-The oldest section of Gotham is in the north and called Old Town by Gothamites in reference to its 18th century name of Gotham Town.
+The oldest section of Gotham City is in the north and called Old Town by Gothamites in reference to its 18th century name of Gotham Town.
 Jason Blood hid the Summoning Tablet in the foundation of Gotham Town.
-It later became part of 112 River Street and right below a law firm.
+In approximately 1698-1700, the area was formerly incorporated as Gotham City.
+The foundation where the Summoning Tablet was hidden later became part of 112 River Street and right below a law firm.
 In the north are Gotham Airport, Wayne Manor, Arkham Asylum, and Park Row (Crime Alley).
 Beyond this town is the Cranston Estates, a retirement settlement.
 Earl Cooper, mechanic of Batman, was housed somewhere 3 miles outside of Gotham City.
-In approximately 1698-1700, the area was formerly declared Gotham City.

 In the 20th century, Gotham's architecture became exaggerated with Art Deco and Nouveau styles.
 It quickly became a dark and foreboding place, nicknamed the "Dark-Deco State" and notorious for corruption and all forms of urban decay.
 This came about as it rapidly developed into a crucial economic bloodline for the United States.
 Finance, Manufacturing and Shipping are three major businesses present.
 The city is located between Long Island, Queens, and Manhattan.
 At least part of its power comes from the Mid-River Island Nuclear Power Plant.